yexia553/obsidian_seo_assistant/README.md

 ## Features

-- Generate SEO-friendly descriptions and keywords for your Markdown files with a keyboard shortcut
+- Generate SEO-friendly descriptions and keywords for your Markdown files
 - Use HTTP calls to compatible OpenAI LLM APIs
 - Customize API base URL, API key, and model name